File System Agent — Feature Specification

 5.2 Deferred Tools (Phase 4+)

 The following tools are deferred to reduce initial tool count and LLM confusion.
-They will be added after core tools are stable:| Tool | Phase | Rationale |
+They will be added after core tools are stable:5.3 Layer 3: Persistent Knowledge Base (File System Index)

 A SQLite-backed persistent index that gives the agent a lasting understanding of the user’s file system.5.3.1 Index Schema